 For more information on the initiative, contact Mark Sorrells at email@example.com.

-The State of North Carolina provided $50 million in funding to the Golden LEAF Foundation through the Disaster Recovery Acts of 2016 and 2017 to make grants to local governmental entities and 501(c)(3) nonprofits working to recover from Hurricane Matthew, the western wildfires, Tropical Storm Julia or Tropical Storm Hermine.
+The State of North Carolina provided $60 million in funding to the Golden LEAF Foundation through the Disaster Recovery Acts of 2016, 2017 and 2018 to make grants to local governmental entities and 501(c)(3) nonprofits working to recover from Hurricane Matthew, the western wildfires, Tropical Storm Julia or Tropical Storm Hermine.
 Eligible projects include: repair or replacement of existing infrastructure; infrastructure to support new housing development; repair or replacement of equipment; and construction, replacement, or improvement of public infrastructure to support hazard mitigation.
-To date, the Golden LEAF Board has acted on all disaster recovery applications.
+To date, the Golden LEAF Board has acted on all 2016 and 2017 disaster recovery applications.

 As a result of Hurricane Matthew, the western wildfires, or Tropical Storms Julia and Hermine, more than 30,000 businesses suffered physical or economic damage affecting more than 400,000 employees.
 The Disaster Recovery Act of 2016 (S.L.
 2016-124) appropriated State funds in the amount of $5,000,000 to the Golden LEAF Foundation to provide grants to eligible entities capable of making loans to small businesses affected by these disasters.
 Golden LEAF Foundation awarded eligible 501 (c)(3) non-profits and/or governmental entities with grant funds to provide loans to affected small and medium-sized businesses.
 Preference was given to applicants that demonstrated experience in small business lending through established loan programs.